juve/rvgahp/README.md

     It is recommended that you create a passwordless ssh key (called id_rsa_rvgahp in this example) that can be used to log into your submit host.
-Logins under this key can be restriced to running the rvgahp_helper process in your authorized_keys file.
+Logins under this key can be restriced to running only the rvgahp_helper process by editing your authorized_keys file.

 1. Start the rvgahp_ce process.